silverjuke/silverjuke/docs/csv-over-http.md

 For further examples, please have a loot at the repository "Silverjuke SDK Examples" at https://github.com/r10s/silverjuke-sdk-examples

+---

-Copyright (c) Björn Petersen Software Design and Development and contributors
+Copyright (c) Silverjuke contributors